Boerne, Texas

-Boerne (/ˈbɜrni/ BURN-ee) is a city in and the county seat of Kendall County, Texas, in the Texas Hill Country.
-Boerne is known for its German-Texan history, named in honor of German author and satirist Ludwig Börne by the German Founders of the town.
-The population of Boerne was 10,471 at the 2010 census, and in 2019 the estimated population was 18,232.
+Boerne (/ˈbɜrni/ BURN-ee) is a city in and the county seat of Kendall County, Texas, United States, in the Texas Hill Country.
+Founded in 1849 as Tusculum, German settlers changed its name to Boerne, in honor of author and satirist Ludwig Börne, when it was platted in 1852.
+Boerne is known for its German-Texan history.
+Its population was 10,471 at the 2010 census, and in 2020 the population was 17,850.
 The city is noted for the landmark U.S. Supreme Court case City of Boerne v.
 Flores.
-Founded in 1849 as "Tusculum", the name was changed to "Boerne" when the town was platted in 1852.

 Boerne is part of the San Antonio–New Braunfels metropolitan statistical area.

 History

 Boerne came into being as an offshoot of the Texas Hill Country Free Thinker Latin Settlements, resulting from the Revolutions of 1848 in the German states.
 Those who came were Forty-Eighters, intellectual liberal abolitionists who enjoyed conversing in Latin and who believed in utopian ideals that guaranteed basic human rights to all.
 They reveled in passionate conversations about science, philosophy, literature, and music.
 The Free Thinkers first settled Castell, Bettina, Leningen, and Schoenburg in Llano County.
 These experimental communities were supported by the Adelsverein for one year.
 The communities eventually failed due to lack of finances after the Adelsverein funding expired, and conflicts of structure and authorities.
 Many of the pioneers from these communities moved to Sisterdale, Boerne, and Comfort.

 In 1849, a group of Free Thinker German colonists from Bettina camped on the north side of Cibolo Creek, about a mile west of the site of present Boerne.
 They named their new community after Cicero's Tusculum home in ancient Rome.
 In 1852, John James and Gustav Theissen, who helped settle Sisterdale, platted the townsite, renamed it in honor of German author Karl Ludwig Börne, with the Anglicized spelling of "Boerne".
 The town was not incorporated until 1909.
 August Staffell was the original postmaster in 1856.

 During the Civil War, Boerne voted against secession and was a mostly pro-Union town; many communities in Kendall County were part of the formation of the Union League, which supported the Union and Abraham Lincoln.